Cosmological singularity as an informational seed for Everything: Introduction

 \section{Introduction}

 The well-known Penrose theorem \cite{Penrouse1965,Geroch1968,Hawking1970} states that, under quite general conditions, the initial point of the universe evolution should be singular.
-Removing of a singularity on a classical level requires some ``bounces" \cite{Minkevich2006,Brand2017}, using exotic matter, or modified theories of gravity.
+Removing of a singularity on a classical level requires some ``bounces" \cite{Minkevich2006,Brand2017}, using exotic matter or modified theories of gravity.
 Such ``bounces'' take place also in some quantum gravity theories, for instance, in the loop quantum gravity \cite{Ashtekar2006,Singh2009}.
-Another view on a cosmological singularity could be that it is not a problem but a necessary feature, related rather with the concept of time \cite{hans} than with the gravity.
-Although one could imagine some events which are infinite in time, everything that we could observe experimentally has the beginning and the end.
+Another view on a cosmological singularity could be that it is not a problem but a necessary feature, related rather with the concept of time \cite{hans,ill} than with the gravity.
+Although one could imagine some infinite events in time, everything that we could observe experimentally has the beginning and the end.
 In such a case, the beginning of the universe could be associated with a cosmological singularity.

 The universe singularity could remain in the quantum cosmology, as well \cite{Cherkas2006,Cherkas2012,Cherkas2015}.
 Moreover, it is appealing to set the initial conditions for the universe evolution at the singularity per se \cite{Cherkas2017}.

 This issue includes the origin of matter and information in the universe.
-The mainstream view suggests inflation \cite{Starobinsky1980,Guth1981,Liddle} as the ingredient of the cosmological theory.\footnote{ The intensive discussion regarding the inflation passed, see the so-called ``letter of 33th'' \cite{open}.} At the end of inflation the matter appears from the inflanton field decay, which occurs when it began to oscillate \cite{Linde1990,Mukhanov2005}.
-The inflanton field cannot be associated with the known fields of the Standard Model of particle physics.
-Moreover, in the context of the information, inflation erases all the previous information, up to the scales of so-called trans-Planckian physics \cite{trans1,trans2,trans3} (see, e.g., \cite{Agullo2018}), and generates a spectrum of the initial inhomogeneities from vacuum fluctuations of the inflanton field and metric tensor.
+The mainstream view suggests inflation \cite{Starobinsky1980,Guth1981,Liddle} as the ingredient of the cosmological theory, despite the intensive discussions regarding the inflation (see the so-called ``letter of 33th'' \cite{open}).
+At the end of inflation, the matter appears from the inflanton field decay, which occurs when it began to oscillate \cite{Linde1990,Mukhanov2005}.
+It is not an invulnerable point of view because the inflaton field cannot be associated with the known fields of the Standard Model of particle physics.
+Also in the context of the information, inflation erases all the previous information, up to the scales of so-called trans-Planckian physics \cite{trans1,trans2,trans3} (see, e.g., \cite{Agullo2018}), and generates a spectrum of the initial inhomogeneities from vacuum fluctuations of the inflaton field and metric tensor.
 For the theories without inflation, another explanation for the matter origin in the universe is needed.